-In the years leading up to the release, there had been some uncertainty as to whether Reagan would be honored within the series.
-The authorizing legislation stipulates that in order to be eligible, a President must have been deceased for at least two years and Presidents are to be honored in the order served.
-Although Regan met the first requirement, honoring him on a coin would arguably place the Presidents out of order since President Carter would be skipped.
-The uncertainty was finally put to rest in 2015 when the United States Mint produced eight different design candidates for the Regan Presidential Dollar to be reviewed by the Commission of Fine Arts (CFA) and Citizens Coinage Advisory Committee (CCAC).
+Leading up to the release, there was uncertainty about honoring Ronald Reagan in the series.
+The legislation requires a President to be deceased for at least two years and honored in order of their service.
+Reagan met the first requirement, but honoring him might have disrupted the order since President Carter would be skipped.
+The uncertainty ended in 2015 when the United States Mint presented eight design candidates for the Reagan Presidential Dollar to the Commission of Fine Arts (CFA) and Citizens Coinage Advisory Committee (CCAC) for review.

 The United States Mint offered circulation strike versions of the Ronald Reagan Presidential Dollar within numismatic bags and rolls starting on July 1, 2016.
 The coins were available in 25-coin rolls, 250-coin boxes, and 100-coin bags from either the Philadelphia or Denver Mint facilities.
 The canvas bags or paper wrappers for the rolls were clearly marked with the name of the President, mint mark, and face value of the contents.
 Following the Treasury Department decision of late 2011, the coins were not released for general circulation.